Flow Coupling Alters Topological Phase Transition in Nematic Liquid Crystals: Results

 \subsection{Passive nematics without flow coupling}

 To establish a baseline for the topological transition in the absence of hydrodynamic effects, we first analyze a purely relaxational nematic, in which the flow field is suppressed.
-With the flow field set to zero, fluctuations act only on the orientational dynamics.
+With the flow field set to zero, \done{thermal} fluctuations act only on the orientational dynamics.
 Figure~\ref{Fig1:unbinding_schematic}(a--d) shows the expected BKT sequence.
-Above a creation threshold $T^*_{\text{dc}}\approx 0.13$, bound $\pm 1/2$ pairs appear, then separate as $T^*$ increases, yielding a gas of free disclinations.
+Above a creation threshold $T^*_{\text{dc}}\approx 0.13$, bound $\pm 1/2$ pairs appear, then separate as $T^*$ increases, yielding a gas of free disclinations (\done{see App. \ref{app:detecting_defects} for details on defect detection}).
 Upon cooling, defects recombine and annihilate, restoring order.
 This reversible transition serves as our BKT benchmark.